openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 (if not all) modern programming languages.
 Overloading functions/methods is a practical and convenient way to write program actions that are similar in logic but different in implementation.
+See :ref:`Function, Method and Constructor Overloading` for more details.

 .. index::
    implementation